-No one, other than Campus Safety and maintenance personnel, is permitted on the roof, balcony or fire escape of any building.
+Residents are not permitted on the roof, balcony or fire escape of any building.
 A minimum charge of $100.00 will be assessed and used to pay for damages to the structure.
 Residents may not throw or dispose of objects from windows or stairwells at any height.
 Residents may not access rooms through windows.

 Each student should put together an emergency kit that contains a flashlight, emergency phone numbers, a copy of your driver license or identification, a 5-day supply of any prescription medications you take, a change of clothes, and personal care items.

 A check-in/check-out process has been established to ensure that each student room and its furnishings are maintained in good condition.
 When you check into your room, a residential life staff member will complete a Room Condition Inventory Form (RCI) for you.
 You are requested to verify that all the information on the inventory form is accurate.
 When you check out of the room, any damages to the room or furnishings will be charged to you if they have not been noted on the inventory form.
-A minimum fine of $50.00 for excess cleaning will be assessed if the room has not been properly cleaned.

-The check-in/check-out process is very important and there is a $50.00 fine for improper check-in or check-out of a room.
+The check-in/check-out process is very important and there is a $50.00 - $125.00 fine for improper check-in or check-out of a room.
 You must make arrangements with your RA at least 24 hours in advance to check out of your room.